comparison

 Does TaskRobin have a free plan?

-No. TaskRobin offers a 7-day free trial, after which you need a paid plan at $10/month.
+No. TaskRobin offers a 7-day free trial, after which you need a paid plan — their pricing is per email processed, about $10 per 1,000 emails at their advertised rate.
 Quicktion has a permanent free plan with 25 emails per month and 1 destination.

 Can I use TaskRobin with Google Sheets or Airtable?